rawkode/docker-php/README.md

 # Sensible Docker Image for PHP Projects

-A Docker image that aims to make your life easier, not a pain in the ass
+A Docker image that aims to make your life easier, not a pain in the ass ... assuming you're running PHP on Apache (for now).

 ## Usage